onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 Rules:

 * When an experiment or protocol attempts to evaluate `DeltaS_QC(m; k, r)` for a state in `S_sing_QC`, the outcome is labelled "out of domain".
 * Out of domain results are not counted as evidence for or against any specific crossover scenario.
-They are used instead to refine the encoding library or exclude inappropriate state descriptions.
+They are used instead to refine the encoding library or exclude inappropriate state descriptions, in line with the TU Effective Layer Charter.

 ---

 ## 4. Tension principle for this problem

 This block states how Q034 is characterised as a tension problem.
+At scalar level the relevant thermodynamic_tension functional is `Tension_QC`.

 ### 4.1 Core tension functional and fairness constraints

-For each state `m` in `M_QC_reg`, encoding index `k`, and resolution level `r` in `R_k`, we define the core quantum classical tension:
+For each state `m` in `M_QC_reg`, encoding index `k` and resolution level `r` in `R_k`, we define the core quantum classical tension:

 ```txt
 Tension_QC(m; k, r) =